mattiacantalu/buddy/README.md

 I was looking for a buddybuild client for checking and downloading latest builds.
 So I started coding!

-It's written using clean code and function programming.
+It's written using clean code and functional programming.

 ✅ Unit tested